VIMU-K/Vimukthi-Portfolio/README.md

-🌐 Personal Portfolio Website – Built with HTML, CSS, JavaScript, and Tailwind CSS This responsive and animated portfolio site highlights my technical and creative skills as a Management Information Systems (MIS) candidate.
+🌐 Personal Portfolio Website, Built with HTML, CSS, JavaScript, and Tailwind CSS This responsive and animated portfolio site highlights my technical and creative skills as a Management Information Systems (MIS) candidate.
 It showcases my background in business analytics, cloud infrastructure, and software development through a clean, modern interface.

 ✨ Features: